KxSystems/docs/docs/kb/websockets.md

 kdb+ supports the WebSocket protocol since [V3.0](../releases/ChangesIn3.0.md)

+WebSockets provide a protocol between a client and server which runs over a persistent TCP connection.
+The client-server connection can be kept open as long as needed and can be closed by either the client or the server.

+This open connection allows bi-directional, full-duplex messages to be sent over the single TCP socket connection.
+The connection allows data transfer in both directions, and both client and server can send messages simultaneously.

+WebSockets were designed to be implemented in web browsers and web servers, but they can be used by any client or server application.
+The ability for bi-directional real-time functionality means it provides a basis for creating real-time applications on both web and mobile platforms.

+All messages sent across a WebSocket connection are asynchronous.

 ## WebSocket server

 To enable kdb+ to accept websocket connection, simply start a q session [listening on a port](../basics/listening-port.md) of your choice.